yo-yo-yo-jbo/macos_xprotect/README.md

 If execution is allowed, XProtect scans the file against its known malware signatures (from `XProtect.plist`, `XProtect.yara` and so on).
 If malware is detected, the system prevents execution.
 If the malware is known and can be remediated, `XProtect Remediator` or `MRT` may delete or neutralize it.
 Apple updates `XProtect`, `MRT`, and `XProtect Remediator` silently in the background via the `XProtectService` process.

+## Summary
+The biggest takeaway from this blogpost is that `XProtect` plays a game of cat-and-mouse with attackers (just like any Antivirus) - blacklisting, running YARA or simple static signatures are all in scope.
+The fact those files are deployed to all endpoints and are easy to analyze makes it quite easy for malware authors to find easy bypasses to many of those checks.

+Stat tuned!

+Jonathan Bar Or